Braeanne Oribello

 User research

-To gain insight as to what the user expectation would be throughout this workflow, and since content design played an important role in this project we wanted to be intentional about the language we used within the designs.
+Since we had to capture the user's attention throughout the workflow, content design played an important role in this project.
+We wanted to be intentional about the language we used within the designs to communicate what the consumer should expect from going through this workflow.

 The process for finalizing an insurance quote requires a bit more screening from an agent, but we found 80% users expecting to purchase the policy after reviewing the quote.